 Finish: quite long, with a lot of oak spice and hints of coffee.

 Reasonably rich for an 8 year-old but the high strength and musty sherry are less to my liking.
-Master of Malt has the new presentation but most shops like The Whisky Exchange sell the old version (same content as far as I know).
+I’d definitely go for the Ben Nevis 10 Years if you have the choice.
+Master of Malt and The Whisky Exchange are selling it, but it’s often unavailable.